Bulb0/Dynamic-List/README.md

 1)This programme uses input from the command line

-2) The available opcodes are:
+2) The available opcodes are
     i) new,  creates a new PC of a given type and name (eg. new HomePC myPC) ii) upgrade, upgrades the specs of a given PC (eg. upgrade myPC 2 2 8) iii) delete, deletes a PC from the list (eg. delete myPC)